schollii/pypubsub/docs/usage/module_pub.rst

 .. py:data:: ALL_TOPICS

     Name of topic that is root of topic tree.
-Subscribe a listener to this topic to get all Pypubsub messages.
+Subscribe a listener to this topic to get all PyPubSub messages.
 Use \**kwargs to receive all message data, regardless of topic.

 .. py:data:: topicTreeRoot